 Patient Education (Feed from SexHealthMatters.org)

-New research suggests that non-steroidal anti-inflammatory drugs (NSAIDs) do not increase a man’s risk for erectile dysfunction (ED).
+New research suggests that oral drugs for erectile dysfunction (ED) don’t increase a man’s risk for biochemical recurrence of prostate cancer.

 SexHealthMatters.org Did You Know?